datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 - Yes, remember - RStudio is running R. You get to use lots of the enhancements RStudio provides, but R works independent of RStudio.
-See [these tips](https://support.rstudio.com/hc/en-us/articles/218012917-How-to-run-R-scripts-from-the-command-line) for running your commands at the command line.
+See [these tips](https://support.rstudio.com/hc/en-us/articles/218012917-How-to-run-R-scripts-from-the-command-line) for running your commands at the command line

 **Where else can I learn about RStudio?**
-Check out the <KBD>Help</KBD> menu, especially "Cheatsheets" section.
+- Check out the <KBD>Help</KBD> menu, especially "Cheatsheets" section

 ---